muthonijulie/estates/backend/README.md

-# WeRent Backend API - Complete MongoDB Structure
+# WeRent Backend API - MongoDB Structure

-A comprehensive property rental and sales management system built with Node.js, Express, and MongoDB.
+A comprehensive property rental and sales management system for **Watamu vacation properties** built with Node.js, Express, and MongoDB.

+## 🏖️ About WeRent

+**"Your Dream Home, Just a Click Away.
+Find a home to rent or buy effortlessly."**

+WeRent specializes in connecting travelers with handpicked villas, cottages, and vacation homes across Watamu, Kenya.
+From beachfront bliss to quiet garden escapes, we provide seamless booking experiences with additional services like airport transfers, housekeeping, and safari excursions.

 ## 🚀 Quick Start